Information for Missouri Western Students

 - What kind of living arrangements do you prefer (on-campus dormitory, off-campus apartment, host-family, etc.)?

 - Are you aware of financial aid, personal loans, and scholarships to help fund study away?

 - Do you believe you are emotionally stable enough to be away from home for an extended period of time?

 - Would you prefer a program in which you are mainly with other American students or would you like to completely immerse yourself in another culture?

 - Do you feel comfortable traveling on your own or do you prefer to travel with others?

 - What type of location would you prefer (small town, big city)?

 In most cases, the financial aid that you receive to attend Missouri Western can be used to pay for your study abroad experience.

-If you are interested in studying abroad, the Study Abroad and Exchange Programs staff will create a budget of total costs associated with the program.
+If you are interested in studying abroad, the Study Away staff will create a budget of total costs associated with the program.
 This budget will be submitted to the Financial Aid office to calculate the amount of aid available to you.